harvester/harvesterhci.io/kb/2023-07-25/configure_priority_class_longhorn.md

     kubectl get vmi -A -o json > vmi-backup.json
     ```

+3. Shutdown all virtual machines:

+  Log in to all running virtual machines and shut down them gracefully (recommended).

-3. Run this script to stop all virtual machines:
+  Or use the following command to send shutdown signals to all virtual machines:
   ```bash
   kubectl get vmi -A -o json | jq -r '.items[] | [.metadata.name, .metadata.namespace] | @tsv' | while IFS=$'\t' read -r name namespace; do
         if [ -z "$name" ]; then